October 20, 2023Review Recipe

 STEP THREE: Sprinkle cinnamon evenly over the top of the peaches.

 STEP FOUR: Sprinkle the dry cake mix evenly over the peaches.

 STEP FIVE: Pour melted butter evenly over the top of the cake mix layer.
 Do not stir.

-STEP SIX: Bake in preheated oven for 50 to 55 minutes until the top is golden.
+STEP SIX (How long to bake Dump Cake at 350): Bake in preheated oven for 50 to 55 minutes until the top is golden.

 Because dump cakes are so gooey and moist, it can be hard to determine if they’re done.
 It’s normal to see some wet spots and some spots that are more crisp and done.

 PEACHES: While our recipe calls for canned peaches, some people prefer to use fresh peaches during peach season or frozen peaches at other times of the year.
 Just keep in mind that you need the syrup as well, or the recipe will turn out dry instead of warm and bubbly after baking.

 PIE FILLING: In place of canned peaches, you could also substitute peach pie filling in this recipe.

 SPICES: You might also want to add a dash of brown sugar or nutmeg in this easy peach dump cake recipe.

 NUTS: You could also make this great recipe with almonds, pecans, or with coconut in the crust.